hockyy/miteiru/README.md

 to show your default mecab binary file.
 Use it as the path when asked in Miteiru.
 Then, you can get JMDict Dictionary in [https://github.com/scriptin/jmdict-simplified/releases](https://github.com/scriptin/jmdict-simplified/releases).
 Use it as the path when asked in Miteiru as well.
 Miteiru will build a LevelDB cache locally.
 Then, you can enjoy the app!

-## Dictionary Customization
+## MeCab Dictionary Customization

 By default, you are using whatever your default Mecab Dictionary offers you, but you can further customize this by modifying the `mecabrc` file which is located in `/opt/homebrew/etc/mecabrc` in MacOS, and `/etc/mecabrc` in Ubuntu.
 For other OS's you gotta figure it our for yourself right now.
 Shunou, Miteiru's microlibrary can support Unidic, Jumandic, Ipadic, and it's variations.
-Specifically, if you check out the `dicrc` file of each dictionary, Shunou can support the output format `chamame`, `chasen`,
+Specifically, if you check out the `dicrc` file of each dictionary, Shunou can support the output format `chamame`, `chasen`, and the classic Jumandic god knows what output format.

 ## Future Enhancements